 At Vandeputte Law, we understand that separation is one of the most difficult life experiences you will ever face.
-When you retain our firm, you can rest assured that your matter is our top priority, and that it is our objective to provide you with the best possible service at an affordable cost.of resolving previously “unresolvable” matters favourably for her clients, at minimal cost.
+When you retain our firm, you can rest assured that your matter is our top priority, and that it is our objective to provide you with the best possible service at an affordable cost.

 A Separation happens when two people who have been

 choose to no longer pursue their relationship.
-A Separation Agreement is the most frequent way to deal with issues how to handle the division obligations and property.
+A Separation Agreement is the most common way to deal with issues on how to handle the equalization of your family property.
 A Separation does not legally end a marriage, but is often a prerequisite step to divorce, especially when children are involved in the relationship.
 We can help you draft an agreement that outlines the parameters of this troublesome time.

-Divorce is an order that terminates a marriage.
+Divorce is a Court order that terminates a marriage.
 A person may typically apply for a divorce one year after separation.

 Custody refers to the right to make decisions about your children’s care, religion, medical treatment and education.